VictorAmit/clean-ui-html/README.md

 ### Support ###

-Use GitHub Issues for tracking bugs or write to [support@cleanuitemplate.com](mailto:support@cleanuitemplate.com).
+Use GitLan Issues section for tracking bugs or write to [support@cleanuitemplate.com](mailto:support@cleanuitemplate.com).